When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Final Thoughts

-We have tested many VPNs with split tunneling, but ExpressVPN is our top recommendation because it gives you the option for both direct and inverse tunneling.
+We have tested many VPNs with split tunneling, but NordVPN is our top recommendation because it gives you three options: inverse (all supported platforms), app-based (Windows), or URL-based tunneling.
 Furthermore, it offers the latest military-grade AES-256-bit encryption and obfuscated servers.

 FAQ